publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIV/m__us_usc_t7_s1736o.md

         In making sales of eligible eligible  <sup>\[1\]</sup>  <sup><sup> 1 So in original. </sup></sup>  commodities under this section, the Secretary shall follow the sale procedure described in section 403(l) of the Food for Peace Act \[[7 U.S.C.
 1733][/us/usc/t7/s1733](l)\].

-        (6) __Project in malawi.—__

-            (A)  __In general__  __.—__

-            In carrying out this section during fiscal year 2009, the President shall approve not less than 1 multiyear project for Malawi—

-                (i) to promote sustainable agriculture; and

-                (ii) to increase the number of women in leadership positions.

-            (B)  __Use of eligible commodities__  __.—__

-            Of the eligible commodities used to carry out this section during the period in which the project described in subparagraph (A) is carried out, the President shall carry out the project using eligible commodities with a total value of not less than $3,000,000 during the course of the project.

     (g) __Minimum tonnage__

-        Subject to subsection (f)(3) of this section, not less than 400,000 metric tons of eligible commodities shall be provided under this section for the program for each of fiscal years 2002 through 2012.
+        Subject to subsection (f)(3) of this section, not less than 400,000 metric tons of eligible commodities shall be provided under this section for the program for each of fiscal years 2002 through 2018.

     (h) __Prohibition on resale or transshipment of eligible commodities__